WokLibCodeClub/.github/profile/README.md

 ### Next sessions

-Our next sessions will be on Saturday 4th May 2024 at Wokingham Library.
+Our next sessions will be on Saturday 25th May 2024 at Wokingham Library.

 #### Scratch

 We will continue working on the platform project called *Don't Fall In*.
 The project instructions are at [https://projects.raspberrypi.org/en/projects/dont-fall-in](https://projects.raspberrypi.org/en/projects/dont-fall-in)

-If you are interested in entering the **Young Coders Competition** let the volunteers know at the session and we will set up an entry for you.
-You don't need to have your project finished for our session on 4th May, but you will need to finish it before the deadline of 10th May.
-We will submit your entry when you tell us it is finished.
-You can find details of the competition at [https://codingcompetition.org/](https://codingcompetition.org/).

 #### Python